BWindey/WiTUI/README.md

 # WiTUI

+> [!NOTE]
+> WiTUI is currently not being developed further as the codebase is not that
+> great anymore, and I want to try out C3.
+Those 2 feelings made me decide
+> to work on a successor (called `WiTuwi`) using C3.
+> As of writing the successor is nowhere near the capabilities of this one,
+> but development is fun, code is quite clean and I'm writing tests!
+> For now `WiTuwi` is still private, but as soon as it is ready for (beta) use,
+> I will make it public and link here.
+>
+> But what about `WiTUI`?
+It is not finished yet, and is currently not even
+> in a state that I could let you confidently use it.
+It is my intention to
+> come back to this library and at least polish the currently implemented
+> features so that it could also be used if you so wishes.

 > [!IMPORTANT]
 > This is still a work in progress, but it is nearing a first release!
 > Currently still hunting bugs and working on demos to see what features are